-The original component of StreetSquash, the After School Program serves over 200 students in 6th-12th grade from Harlem and Newark partner schools:
+The original component of StreetSquash, the After School Program serves over 400 students, alumni, and families in Harlem and Newark.

 Participants are recruited as middle schoolers and commit to four days of programming per week through high school graduation, making up teams of 20-30 students per each cohort.
 Beginning in 9th grade, the College Access & Success Program is a core component of participation.
 In addition, each student engages in all of the following program areas:

 Academic sessions at StreetSquash focus on homework help, development of study skills and consistent work habits, and individualized academic support for each participant.
 StreetSquash’s Academic Directors oversee student progress over the course of many years in partnership with parents, tutors, and classroom teachers, making weekly visits to partner schools to assess student performance, behavior, and their unmet educational needs.